 LANDFIRE's (LF) Forest Canopy Cover (CC) describes the percent cover of the tree canopy in a stand.
 Specifically, canopy cover describes the vertical projection of the tree canopy onto an imaginary horizontal surface representing the ground's surface.
-These data are provided for forested areas only.
+At non-disturbed locations, CC is assigned the midpoint of the Existing Vegetation Cover (EVC) forested classes.
+These products are provided for forested areas only.

-LF 2008 first incorporated Annual Disturbance products into CC production.
-The introduction of this information allows for informed changes to the assigned CC from disturbance type, severity, and time since the disturbance.
+Annual Disturbance products were first incorporated into CC during LF 2008 production.
+The introduction of this information allowed for informed changes to the assigned CC from disturbance type, severity, and time since the disturbance.

 CC is used in the calculation of Canopy Bulk Density and Canopy Base Height.
 CC supplies information to fire behavior models to determine the probability of crown fire initiation, provide input in the spotting model, calculate wind reductions, and calculate fuel moisture conditioning.

 LF Remap CC has "capable fuels" functionality, meaning CC is assigned using FDist capable fuels.